 It’s rather controversial looking back from the present-day perspective, as Moore’s Rorschach was not born homosexual but appears to have been made such by circumstance.
 His experience growing up with a prostitute mother that beat him is at the root of his misogyny and consequently leaves males as the only gender with which he can form any kind of sentimental attachment.
-This stands in stark contrast with the more modern and widespread belief that our sexual orientation is something we’re born with and not learned, nor at all psychological in nature.
+This stands in stark contrast with the more modern (and correct, in my opinion) belief that our sexual orientation is something we’re born with and not learned, nor at all psychological in nature.

 In addition to all the smaller character beats that point in this direction, there are two scenes that clearly spell it out in giant, glowing, neon letters.
 The first features Dan and Laurie from Watchmen # 7 (Mar.
 1987).

 We all know what’s going on here: Dan is hot for Laurie.
 Since they hook up later (actually just pages later in this very same issue), no one is going to debate me on this one.